 1) Shengji Gong (聖濟宮) – 72-years-old

 No caretakers were present at the time of my visit, so I was unable to ask questions about history or names.
 All statues were locked inside of a glass display case, along with a blue booklet that caught my eye.
-It was titled “The Great Sage Equaling Heaven’s True Sutra of Awakening People and Enlightening the World” (Qitian Dasheng xingren jueshi zhenjing, 齊天大聖醒人覺世眞經) (a facsimile is apparently available here).
+It was titled “The Great Sage Equaling Heaven’s True Scripture of Awakening People and Enlightening the World” (Qitian Dasheng xingren jueshi zhenjing, 齊天大聖醒人覺世眞經).
 Like in Shengji and Wujian Ziyu Temples, the Great Sage and his monkey army are depicted as martial monks.
 Also like Shengji, he is flanked, this time on his left, by Kai Zhang Shengwang.
 He is flanked on his right by Fude Zhengshen (福德正神).

 The Zhengan Temple of Shilin is definitely the smallest Great Sage house of worship that I’ve yet visited.
 It appears to be a small, open-front store/apartment unit that has been converted into a temple.
 It recognizes at least seven Great Sages, each with his own name and purpose.
 I’m still gathering information on the temple, so I will post their names at a later date.
 While most such temples have one or two spirit-mediums, Zhengan has an astounding seven, each of whom reports to a respective Great Sage.
 During special occasions, the spirit-mediums perform self-mortification with swords, axes, swordfish noses, spiked clubs, and spiked balls.